 Words and images by Shawn “Speedy” Lopes

 Today, the nine and 10-year-olds are first to invade the park, charging its slopes and contours, their guardians presumably on the lot somewhere, watching from afar.
-Some, even younger, seem far too qualified on a skateboard for the comfort of onlookers.
+Some, even younger, seem far too purposeful for the comfort of onlookers.

 There are several young women skating, too, most of whom look like they’re still growing into their boards and finding their style, though in a sport which encourages independence and lauds attitude, they could give two fucks what the tired, old boys’ club thinks of their progress.
 Shredding on concrete takes practice, same as playing guitar or drums.

 Board riding and music, Jon Shirley will tell you, are age-old companions.
 This shindig, dubbed “Shred Fest”, is his concept, merging an all-ages day out at the skate park with a half-dozen or so fast, loud — sometimes extremely loud — bands.